grevian/palworld-ondemand/README.md

   - Subnets: Pick ALL of them, one at a time (must match the Subnets that EFS was created in, which by default is all of them)
   - Security Group: Click `Edit`
     - Create new security gruop
-    - Security group name: Default is fine or call it `minecraft-server`
+    - Security group name: Default is fine or call it `palworld-server`
     - Inbound rules for security group (Java edition)
       - Change `HTTP` to `Custom TCP`
       - Port range: `25565`